|Relevant SDG Targets |

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

-Millions of women and men around the world are denied access to jobs and training, confined to certain occupations or offered lower pay simply because of their disability, ethnicity, indigenous or tribal status, race, religion, sex, sexual orientation and gender identity, political or other opinion, real or perceived HIV/AIDS-status or other status.
+Millions of women and men around the world are denied access to jobs and training, confined to certain occupations or offered lower pay simply because of their disability, ethnicity, indigenous or tribal status, race, religion, sex, sexual orientation, gender identity, political or other opinion, real or perceived HIV/AIDS-status or other status.
 The discrimination that certain groups, such as women, ethnic or racial minorities and migrants, face in the labour market makes them highly vulnerable to exploitation and abuses such as forced labour.
 Barriers to decent jobs often compel parents belonging to an ethnic minority to resort to the labour of their children to make ends meet.
-Though discrimination can have many manifestations, and is often subtle and insidious, undermining peoples’ dignity and their future.
+Though discrimination can have many manifestations, it is often subtle and insidious, undermining peoples’ dignity and their future.
 Discrimination deprives people of their voice at work and their ability to fully participate.
 Discrimination stifles opportunities, wasting the human talent needed for economic progress, and accentuates social tensions and inequalities.
 Discrimination is a basis for social exclusion and poverty.

 An important starting point to overcome discrimination is the right to equality of opportunity and treatment in respect of employment and occupation.
-And the key to the success of promoting equality in the labour market is the active involvement of trade unions, employers’ organizations and other stakeholders.
+And the key to the success of promoting equality in the labour market is the active involvement of workers' organizations, employers’ organizations and other stakeholders.
 Freedom from discrimination is a fundamental human right and is essential for workers to choose their employment freely, to develop their potential to the full and to reap economic rewards on the basis of merit.
 Bringing equality to the workplace has significant economic benefits too.
 Employers who practice equality have access to a larger and more diverse workforce.
 Workers who enjoy equality have greater access to training, often receive higher wages, and improve the overall quality of the workforce.
 The profits of a globalized economy are more fairly distributed in a society with equality, leading to greater social stability and broader public support for further economic development.

 The struggle against discrimination and gender inequality is at the heart of the ILO, and the subject of two fundamental conventions: the Equal Remuneration Convention, 1951 (N° 100) and the Discrimination (Employment and Occupation) Convention, 1958 (N° 111).
-Many other ILO instruments, such as Workers with Family Responsibilities Convention, 1981 (N° 156), Vocational Rehabilitation and Employment (Disabled Persons) Convention, 1983 (No. 159),the Indigenous and Tribal Peoples Convention, 1989 (No. 169), the Domestic Workers Convention, 2011 (No 189) deal with specific aspects of equality and non-discrimination.
+Many other ILO instruments, such as the Workers with Family Responsibilities Convention, 1981 (N° 156), the Vocational Rehabilitation and Employment (Disabled Persons) Convention, 1983 (No. 159),the Indigenous and Tribal Peoples Convention, 1989 (No. 169), and the Domestic Workers Convention, 2011 (No 189) deal with specific aspects of equality and non-discrimination.

 Combating discrimination is an essential part of promoting decent work, and success on this front is felt well beyond the workplace.
 Issues linked to discrimination are present throughout the ILO’s sphere of work.
 By bolstering freedom of association, for example, the ILO seeks to prevent discrimination against trade union members and officials.
 Programmes to fight forced labour and child labour include helping girls and women trapped in prostitution or coercive domestic labour.
-Non-discrimination is a main principle in the ILO’s code of practice on HIV/AIDS and the world of work.
-ILO guidelines on labour law include provisions on discrimination.
-(43).
+Non-discrimination is a main principle of the ILO’s code of practice on HIV/AIDS and the world of work.
+ILO guidelines on labour law include provisions on discrimination (43).
 Violence and harassment, a serious manifestation of discrimination, is also being addressed by the ILO and its constituents, most recently in the context of a Tripartite Expert Meeting,29 and will be discussed in the 2018 International Labour Conference with a view to adopting a Convention and/or Recommendation on the subject.

-ILO’s expertise in the area of gender equality and non-discrimination focuses on issues related to equal opportunities and treatment for all women and men in the world of work, and eliminating discrimination based on gender, race, ethnicity, indigenous identity, disability and sexual orientation and gender identity.
+ILO’s expertise in the area of gender equality and non-discrimination focuses on issues related to equal opportunities and treatment for all women and men in the world of work, and eliminating discrimination based on gender, race, ethnicity, indigenous identity, disability, sexual orientation and gender identity.
 The Office provides policy advice, tools, guidance and technical assistance to constituents including with respect to promoting more inclusive workplaces, and ensuring that policies, programmes and institutions are gender-responsive.
 The work on gender equality is guided by an ILO Action Plan for Gender Equality 2016-17, which is the results-based tool for operationalizing the 1999 policy on gender equality and mainstreaming in the Office.